camjohnson-code/self-care-center/README.md

 ### Contributors:

 [//]: <> (Who worked on this application?
 Link to their GitHubs.)
-This project was solo developed by Me!
+This project was solo developed by me!
 Check out my GitHub [here](https://github.com/camjohnson-code).

 ### Learning Goals: